We tested popular NDD forex brokers for 10+ factors & have listed the best ECN brokers for South Africans that are regulated by FSCA, FCA or ASIC.

 IC Markets Cons

 The major benefit with ECN brokers is the lower fees per trade, and the fact that your broker is not trading against you.
+What it means is that there is no conflict of interest with the broker, like in case of market maker brokers who may take the opposite side of your trade & act as liquidity providers.

 We have explained below the models of ECN brokers & the STP brokers: